appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

       # You can create a secret with the password or directly enter the password here.
       password: superSecretSmtpPassword

-  # If the K8s cluster access the images from a private container image registry, you can configure it here.
+  # If the K8s cluster access the container images from a private container image registry, you can configure it here.
-  # For example, if the url of an image is 'europe-west1-docker.pkg.dev/appcircle/docker-registry/nginx', you can set it as follows:
   # Container Image Registry host for container images
   imageRegistry: europe-west1-docker.pkg.dev
   # Container Image Repository path between registry host and image name